Russian jets hit civilian areas near Turkish border, witnesses and rebels say | Law-Order

 A gas facility was hit near Sarmada city in Idlib province, but there were no immediate reports of casualties.
 The spokesman for the National Army, a Turkish-backed rebel alliance in the northwest, said Russia, which backs the government in Damascus, sought to destabilise the last rebel stronghold in Syria but the strikes did not signal an imminent major assault against Idlib.

+It said a statement had been sent to Russia asking for the attacks to stop immediately and Turkish troops had been alerted.
+There was no immediate comment from Moscow.

 A woman and a child were among the seven civilians killed when mortar rounds hit the hospital in the city of Atareb.
-Turkey's defence ministry said earlier on Sunday that five people were killed and 10 injured in an artillery attack by Damascus-backed forces on the hospital, which is located in an area of northwest Syria where Turkey has a military presence.
+The Turkish Defence Ministry said earlier that five people were killed and 10 injured in an artillery attack by Damascus-backed forces on the hospital, which is located in an area of northwest Syria where Turkey has a military presence.

 Videos received by Reuters from two witnesses showed a ward damaged and civil defence rescuers carrying bloodstained patients outside.
 Reuters could not verify their authenticity.
 Fighting between Syrian army forces and rebels has subsided since a deal a year ago ended a Russian-led bombing campaign that had displaced over a million people in the region which borders Turkey after months of fighting that killed several thousand civilians.